Mactavish719/Infinix-Note-11s-X698-TWRP/README.md

 6. MUST disable vbmeta boot verification fastboot flash --disable-verity --disable-verification vbmeta vbmeta.img
 7. Unplug and verify, do reboot to recovery with power + vol up combination.

+2nd Method
+Download the TWRP installer and flash it using magisk manager if you are already rooted with stock boot image OR
+You can also update your TWRP if you are using any old version of TWRP and wants to upgrade to latest one